FeixiangZhou/SMC-NCA/README.md

+# 【IEEE TMM 2024】SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation

-# SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation （IEEE TMM 2024）
+## This repository contains the code for SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation [paper](https://arxiv.org/abs/2312.12347), which has been accepted for IEEE TMM.

 ### Requirements
 * PyTorch 1.12.1